Ernst Chain: Life and career

 Along with Edward Abraham he was also involved in theorising the beta-lactam structure of penicillin in 1942, which was confirmed by X-ray crystallography done by Dorothy Hodgkin in 1945.

 Towards the end of World War II, Chain learned his mother and sister had been killed by the Nazis.
 After World War II, Chain moved to Rome, to work at the Istituto Superiore di Sanità (Superior Institute of Health).
 He returned to Britain in 1964 as the founder and head of the biochemistry department at Imperial College London, where he stayed until his retirement, specialising in fermentation technologies.

 On 17 March 1948 Chain was appointed a Fellow of the Royal Society.

+In spite of his successful scientific career and widespread recognition from his Nobel Prize, Chain was for some time barred from entry to the United States under the McCarran Internal Security Act of 1950, being declined a visa on two occasions in 1951.

 In 1948, he married Anne Beloff, sister of Renee Beloff, Max Beloff, John Beloff and Nora Beloff, and a biochemist of significant standing herself.
 In his later life, his Jewish identity became increasingly important to him.
 Chain was an ardent Zionist and he became a member of the board of governors of the Weizmann Institute of Science at Rehovot in 1954, and later a member of the executive council.
 He raised his children securely within the Jewish faith, arranging much extracurricular tuition for them.
 His views were expressed most clearly in his speech 'Why I am a Jew' given at the World Jewish Congress Conference of Intellectuals in 1965.

 Chain was appointed Knight Bachelor in the 1969 Birthday Honours.

 Chain died in 1979 at the Mayo General Hospital in Castlebar, Ireland.
 The Imperial College London biochemistry building is named after him, as is a road in Castlebar.